djres88/learning/gitBranches.md

-~~#Git Branches~~
 USE git_learning instead. https://github.com/djres88/learning_git/blob/master/git_learning.md

-~~When you're working on a project, you're going to have a bunch of different features or ideas in progress at any given time – some of which are ready to go, and others which are not. *Branching* exists to help you manage this workflow.
+~~When you're working on a project, you're going to have a bunch of different features or ideas in progress at any given time – some of which are ready to go, and others which are not. *Branching* exists to help you manage this workflow.~~

-When you create a **branch** in your project, you're creating an environment where you can try out new ideas.
+~~When you create a **branch** in your project, you're creating an environment where you can try out new ideas.
 Changes you make on a branch don't affect the master branch, so you're free to experiment and commit changes.
-Later, once the changes are QA'd, you can re-combine the branch with the master.
+Later, once the changes are QA'd, you can re-combine the branch with the master.~~

-NOTE: Branching is a core concept in Git, and the entire GitHub Flow is based upon it.
+~~NOTE: Branching is a core concept in Git, and the entire GitHub Flow is based upon it.
 There's only one rule: *anything in the master branch is always deployable ("ready-to-go").* When you're working on a feature or a fix, you should be working off a branch.
 Your branch name should be *descriptive* so that others know what you're working on.~~

 ~~##1.
-Create Your Directory &
+Create Your Directory &~~
-###b.
-Create a New Local Directory
+~~###b.
+Create a New Local Directory~~
-On the other hand, if your master branch doesn't exist yet, you will first need to create a new local directory.
+~~On the other hand, if your master branch doesn't exist yet, you will first need to create a new local directory.
 You do this by navigating to the directory's desired location and typing the command `mkdir [folderName]`.
-This creates a new directory called `folderName`.
+This creates a new directory called `folderName`.~~

-Now we need to initialize the folder as a git repository.
+~~Now we need to initialize the folder as a git repository.
 To create a git repository in the folder `folderName`, type the command `git init [folderName]`.
 Don't see anything in the folder yet?
 That's okay.
 If you open folderName in a text editor (such as atom), you'll see a folder called **.git**.
 Success!
 Your folder is now a git repository!~~

 ~~###c.
-Alternative: Create a Repository on GitHub (and Clone to Your Local Machine) You can also create a new repository on github and clone to your local machine using the command `git clone [SSH Key]`.
+Alternative: Create a Repository on GitHub (and Clone to Your Local Machine)~~ ~~You can also create a new repository on github and clone to your local machine using the command `git clone [SSH Key]`.~~

-Before you clone the repository to your local machine, make sure you first navigate to your repository's desired location.
+~~Before you clone the repository to your local machine, make sure you first navigate to your repository's desired location.
 The command will then copy a github repository to your machine, and we can make branches from there.~~

 You can find the SSH key (along with a handy copy/paste button) on the main page of the repository on github.